19 Top-Rated Tourist Attractions & Things to Do in Bordeaux

 10. Tour Pey Berland

 This richly decorated tower is the freestanding belfry for the Cathédrale Saint-André.
 Built in the 15th century for the Archbishop Pey Berland, the UNESCO-listed tower exemplifies flamboyant Gothic architecture with its ornate details, soaring spires, and angled corner buttresses.

 As a more recent addition, a 19th-century statue of Notre Dame d'Aquitaine adorns the top of the tower.

 Address: Place Pey-Berland, Bordeaux

-One of the iconic sights in Bordeaux, the Pont de Pierre (Stone Bridge) blends perfectly with the city's elegant riverfront buildings.
-Imagined in 1817 by engineer Claude Descamps, the Pont de Pierre was completed in 1821 after years of construction work.
-The result is a beautiful feat of engineering.
-The bridge spans the Garonne River with 17 graceful arches supported by foundation piles that are set into the riverbed and well designed to withstand strong currents.
+One of the iconic sights in Bordeaux, the Pont de Pierre (Stone Bridge) spans the Garonne River with 17 graceful arches.
+Designed by engineer Claude Descamps, the Pont de Pierre was completed in 1821 after years of construction work.
 In the history of Bordeaux, this was the first bridge to cross the Garonne River.

 The Cruiser Colbert was once one of France's biggest warships.
 Built in 1953, the ship served until 1990 during the Gulf War.
 Visitors can tour 75 rooms including the kitchen, engine room, Captain's footbridge, and the Admiral's flat for a peek into life on board for the 600 sailors.